Planit

 What’s the job market like?

-According to the Scottish government, in 2021 there were 885 more teachers working in Scottish schools
+According to the Scottish government, in 2024 there were 598 less teachers working in Scottish schools compared to 2023.
+The pupil to teacher ratio (PTR) in schools has increased from 13.2% to 13.3% in 2024.
+1

-In Scotland’s colleges, employment figures have been relatively stable: in 2020-21, there were 14,124 staff in working in colleges (51% lecturing staff and 49% support staff), 68% of whom worked full time.
+In Scotland’s colleges, employment figures have decreased slightly: as of 1st October 2024 there were 13,092 staff working in colleges (49% teaching staff and 51% support staff), 68% of whom worked full time.
+3

 There is work for teachers of English as a Foreign Language in Scotland, as well as elsewhere in the UK and abroad, as more people want to learn to speak English.